pkivolowitz/asm_book/README.md

   `#include`.
 These commands are not part of C or C++.
 Rather they are commands to the preprocessor.

-  Note that `gcc` will invoke the C preprocessor only if your assembly language file ends in `.S` - capital S. It may not be invoked if your file ends in a lower case s or any other file extension.
+  Note that `gcc` will invoke the C preprocessor if your assembly language file ends in `.S` - capital S. It may or may not be invoked if your file ends in a lower case s or any other file extension depending upon your system.

 * The *actual* compiler, whose job it is turn high level languages such as C and C++ into assembly language.